Liquidify-sskid3x/Liquidify-addon/README.md

 ## Disclaimer

 Use at your own risk.
-I am not held accountable for ANY bans using my module, by using my addon you hereby agree to not make me hold accounable or sum shi idk
+I am not held accountable for ANY bans using my addon, by using my addon you hereby agree to not make me hold accounable or sum shi idk